-“Little” Johnny Rivero (congas) and Luques Curtis (bass) have been playing regularly with Palmieri for at least 10 years now.
+“Little” Johnny Rivero (congas) and Luques Curtis (bass) have been working regularly with Palmieri for at least 10 years now.
 Alfredo de la Fe is from his 70’s band as are Bernard “Pretty” Purdie (drums) and Ronnie Cuber (saxophone).
 However, these last two were from the experimental album “Harlem River Drive” (1971).
-Anthony Carrillo (bongoes) was part of Palmieri’s band in Puerto Rico in the 80’s.
+Anthony Carrillo (bongo) was part of Palmieri’s band in Puerto Rico in the 80’s.
 Finally, Donald Harrison toured with Palmieri in the 90’s.

 “Sabiduría” Songs Crafted Through a Long Career

 The songs in “Sabiduría” seem to come from Eddie’s accumulated experience in Latin music.